kr55/ssis-cataloger-docs/faq.md

 **Is there a limited feature free trial available?**

-SSIS Catalog Migration Wizard has a limited feature trial version.
-The LFT version can migrate the first three SSIS items from the source to target SSISDB.
-[Download](https://marketplace.visualstudio.com/items?itemName=AzureOps.ssiscatalogerpro) the trial from the Visual Studio Marketplace.
+Yes, you can download the free trial of SSIS Catalog Migration Wizard from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AzureOps.ssiscatalogerpro).
+The trial version allows migration of the first 3 SSIS items from the source to the target SSISDB.

 **How can I receive software updates?**